03Matteo/Combinatorics/README.md

 # What is this?

-Gives back the result of the type of combinatorial calculus given.
+Gives back the result of the type of combinatorics given.

 # Installation

-`npm i combinatorial-calculus`
+`npm i combinatorics`

 Then...